 Reserve and/or resource figures included here are estimates only and no assurances can be given that the estimated levels of tungsten and gold will actually be produced or that the Company will receive the tungsten and gold prices assumed in determining its reserves.
 Such estimates are expressions of judgment based on knowledge, mining experience, analysis of drilling and exploration results and industry practices.
 Estimates made at any given time may significantly change when new information becomes available or when parameters that were used for such estimates change.
-While the Company believes that the reserve and resource estimates included are well established and reflect management's best estimates, by their nature reserve and resource estimates are imprecise and depend, to a certain extent, upon statistical inferences which may ultimately prove unreliable.
-Furthermore, market price fluctuations in tungsten and gold, as well as increased capital or production costs or reduced recovery rates. may render ore reserves containing lower grades of mineralization uneconomic and may ultimately result in a restatement of reserves.
+While the Company believes that the reserve and resource estimates are imprecise and depend, to a certain extent, upon statistical inferences which may ultimately prove unreliable.
+Furthermore, market price fluctuations in tungsten and gold, as well as increased capital or production costs or reduced recovery rates, may render ore reserves.
 The extent to which resources may ultimately be reclassified as proven or probable reserves is dependent upon the demonstration of their profitable recovery.
 The evaluation of reserves or resources is always influenced by economic and technological factors, which may change over time.